B. The key benefits of PPC

 There are a number of reasons why PPC is so cost-effective – and these include:

 The efficiency of PPC, and its corresponding cost advantage, is a core reason for its use in the landscape industry – where budgets are typically constrained.
-While much of the work we do in PPC is bespoke, we do have a range of standard sizes and shapes which offer the best value for money.
-They are available in any RAL colour, and the delivery time is around 8 weeks.
-See the range here.

 In fact, ‘PPC’ is merely a generic description of a paint application process, which has a great many variables, which need to be defined in a precise specification – such as: